openattic/openattic/backend/taskqueue/README.rst

 If you modify code, keep these restrictions in mind:

 #.
-A task, including all parameters are serialized into the db,
+A task, including all parameters are serialized into the database,
 #. thus be prepared to be called with a **outdated and ancient** function arguments.
 #.
 Deleting the Python source of a task will eventually throw an exception.
 #.
 Rule of thumb, **only** add optional parameters at the end to existing tasks.